zephraph/notes/Projects/Typescript control flow library.md

 ```

 This is the minimal control flow that I can represent right now.
 Essentially `procedure` is a factory function that constructs a new `Procedure` class.
 That class has a notion of `context` which is the data store for the process and `operations` which are the steps to be run.
 When you call `validate` or `load` it creates an `Operation` object with a `type` property that match its name.
 All the operations are buffered up and once `exec` is called the `operations` are looped over and called in order.
 In essence, a procedure is lazy.

-My hope is that `procedures` can be referenced and joined together in ways that allow us to create larger `procedures`.